-- Upholding the values and integrity of ACBI by complying with policies, procedures and legislative requirements, and incorporating access and equity principles into all functions and activities within ACBI, as well as the operation and culture of ACBI; - Providing training and assessment and learning resource materials of the highest quality that take into account cultural and linguistic needs and using in an ethical manner - Participating in staff development programs to assist in developing training and assessment methods and practices, as well as skills in relating appropriately to a diverse student population - Being responsive to the needs and suggestions of ACBI students by ensuring that training and assessment procedures are flexible - Being alert to the facts some training programs offered may have limited number of places available and these will be filled as per the requirements in the client selection information - Ensuring our enrolment procedures will be free of discrimination, and if an individual does not meet the entry requirements, all attempts will be made to assist them to identify all alternative courses of action.
+- Being responsive to your needs and suggestions on a day to day basis.
+If a member of staff believes that a student is experiencing difficulties, then it is their responsibility to refer the matter to the Student Support Officer. - Upholding the values and integrity of ACBI by complying with policies, procedures and legislative requirements, and incorporating access and equity principles into all functions and activities within ACBI, as well as the operation and culture of ACBI; - Providing training and assessment and learning resource materials of the highest quality that take into account cultural and linguistic needs and using in an ethical manner - Participating in staff development programs to assist in developing training and assessment methods and practices, as well as skills in relating appropriately to a diverse student population - Being responsive to the needs and suggestions of ACBI students by ensuring that training and assessment procedures are flexible - Being alert to the facts some training programs offered may have limited number of places available and these will be filled as per the requirements in the client selection information - Ensuring our enrolment procedures will be free of discrimination, and if an individual does not meet the entry requirements, all attempts will be made to assist them to identify all alternative courses of action.

-If you have any issues related to access and equity, you should contact the operations managerlf you are not happy with the response you can contact the Chief Executive Officer.
+If you have any issues related to access and equity, you should contact the operations manager If you are not happy with the response you can contact the Chief Executive Officer.
 All discussions will be treated confidentially.
 All our staff are expected to follow our Code of Conduct.
-This handbook sets out your rights and responsibilities as a student.
+This handbook sets out your rights and responsibilities as astudent.